paymanghasemi/Pure-binary-MMP-solver/README.md

 where the first p x's are the objective functions respresenting the y1, y2,..., and yp of the problem, and the rest of x are the decision variables.

-Our algorithm is only capable of solving instances without any integer variables.
-So, in order to implement the algorithm, convert all the integer variables to binaries.
+Our algorithm is only capable of solving instances with only binary variables.
+So, in order to implement the algorithm on pure integer instances, convert all the integer variables to binaries.

-In order to make our algorithm faster, it needs two input files; one is the instance file, and the other is the relaxed format of the instance, that is, the binary constraints should be eliminated in the second file.
-Binary constraints appear as "Binaries" at the end of the .lp file.

 # Compiling and Running